corefan/xenko-docs/en/manual/graphics/post-effects/local-reflections.md

 After you enable local reflections, the scene is reflected in materials with the sufficient **glossiness threshold** (see below).

 ## Properties

+The local reflections properties affect all reflections in the scene.

 ### Raycast properties